BrannanC/github_api_project/README.md

 # Github Api Project

-Take Home Assessment - Uses the Github API to display a users repositories
+Uses the Github API to display a users repositories

 ## Initial Setup

-- [ ] add dependencies using `yarn`
+- [ ] Install dependencies using `yarn`
 - [ ] Run `yarn start` to build the app and serve it on http://localhost:3000